ArolWright/arolwright.github.io/README.md

-This is the website for Arol Wright.
-It is based on [Corbin Davenport](https://corbin.io)'s website, built with [Eleventy](https://www.11ty.dev/) and hosted on GitHub Pages.
+This is the personal website for Arol Wright, as well as his portfolio as a writer.
+It is forked off, and based on, [Corbin Davenport](https://corbin.io)'s own personal website, which is built with [Eleventy](https://www.11ty.dev/) and hosted on GitHub Pages.

 How to run locally: